-The Resident Parking Scheme allows residents who have inadequate off-street parking to apply for permits to park in their street or neighbouring street without time restriction.
+The Resident Parking Scheme allows residents who have inadequate off-street parking to apply for permits to park in their street or neighboring street without time restriction.
 Non-permit holders must comply with the 2P or 4P time restrictions in these areas.

-• RPS1 involves streets bounded by Homebush Road, Redmyre Road, Raw Square.
+- RPS1 involves streets bounded by Homebush Road, Redmyre Road, Raw Square.
 Albert Road and Beresford Road.
 The scheme was implemented in November 2012.

 - RPS10 involves streets bounded by Homebush Road, Albyn Road, The Boulevarde and Redmyre Road.
 The scheme was implemented in June 2013.

-• RPS20 involves streets bounded by Loftus Crescent, Station Street, Parramatta Road, and Smallwood Avenue.
+- RPS20 involves streets bounded by Loftus Crescent, Station Street, Parramatta Road, and Smallwood Avenue.
 The scheme was implemented in June 2015.

 Who is eligible?

-The number of parking permits issued to a single dwelling household will be determined by the difference between the number of vehicles registered at the address and the number of off street parking spaces available to the household.
-Maximum two permits per household.
-Single dwelling households can also apply for one visitor parking permit.
+For a single dwelling household the amount of permits issued will be determined by the difference between the number of vehicles registered at the address and the number of on-site parking available at the household.